Interviews: Ask Lithium-Ion Battery Inventor John Goodenough a Question

 What about graphene?

-Limit of Energy Density (Score:2)
+Limit of Energy Density (Score:2, Interesting)

 John,